|bike shed hours||bike shed services||borrow program||borrowing rules|

 - Student shall remain in financial aid and academic good standing.

 - Student takes full responsibility for the bike and its accessories.
-Student will pay up $400 to replace a lost or stolen bike.
+Student will pay up to $400 to replace a lost or stolen bike.